Frantic rescue as toddler locked inside car at PaknSave, Silverdale

-While walking past he noticed a figure move slightly before peering in and seeing a toddler inside.
+While walking past he noticed a figure move slightly, before peering in and seeing a toddler inside.

-"I saw movement and I looked in the back window which was quite heavily tinted and there was a baby sitting in a baby chair there.
+"I saw movement and I looked in the back window which was quite heavily tinted and there was a baby sitting in a baby chair.
 It was a black car and all the windows and everything were closed and the temperature outside must have been about 28 degrees.

 "I was quite shocked, you hear about these things on the radio, kids dying [left in cars] and here's one right next to me."